 However, tons of toys get ripped apart very quickly and can make a mess, which is the last thing you want in your car.
 You want to bring toys that are more durable so they don’t fall apart on day one of the trip.

-Different places have different rules, and not every place is dog-friendly.
+Different places have different rules.
 For instance, a lot of national parks have strict regulations about dogs.
+Before you leave for your trip, make sure you check out all of the dog friendly camping and caravan parks along with any additional info about any dog activities going on.
 Most trails don’t allow pets and dogs must be kept on short leashes in campgrounds.

 You don’t want to drive all day only to find out your dog isn’t allowed at your chosen destination.

 However, if you’re aware that the place you’re going to isn’t dog-friendly, there are solutions to give your pet good care while enjoying your vacation.

 Check the internet for dog boarding services close to your destination.
 Websites like Yelp will have reviews you can check out.